-- 1. Let A be the set of all characters except Line Terminator. - 2.
+- 1. Let A be the set of all characters except the four line terminator characters <LF>, <CR>, <LS>, or <PS>. - 2.
 Call CharacterSetMatcher(A, false) and return its Matcher result.

-The production Atom:: \(\) AtomEscape evaluates by evaluating AtomEscape to obtain a Matcher and returning that Matcher.
+The production Atom :: \ AtomEscape evaluates by evaluating AtomEscape to obtain a Matcher and returning that Matcher.

-The production Atom:: Character Class evaluates as follows:
+The production Atom :: CharacterClass evaluates as follows: